followmyutopia/devextreme-documentation/concepts/05 Widgets/Scheduler/050 Timetable.md

 ---

 You can also adjust cells' size in the table and around it using the DevExtreme CSS classes.
 For example, the `.dx-scheduler-cell-sizes-horizontal` and `.dx-scheduler-cell-sizes-vertical` classes specify the cells' width and height, respectively.

     <!--CSS-->
-    .dx-scheduler-cell-sizes-horizontal {
+    #yourSchedulerID .dx-scheduler-cell-sizes-horizontal {
-        width: 200px !important;
+        width: 200px;
     }
-    .dx-scheduler-cell-sizes-vertical {
+    #yourSchedulerID .dx-scheduler-cell-sizes-vertical {
-        height: 200px !important;
+        height: 200px;
     }

 For a more detailed customization, define custom templates for cells, time scales, and date scales.
 DevExtreme provides a markup component called [dxTemplate](/Documentation/ApiReference/UI_Widgets/Markup_Components/dxTemplate/) for Angular, AngularJS and Knockout apps.
 The following code shows how you can use **dxTemplate** to define templates for timetable parts: